uyuni-project/uyuni-rfc/accepted/00000-salt-ssh-with-salt-bundle.md

 [drawbacks]: #drawbacks

   * Salt Bundle consumes more space than salt-thin on managed system
-  * One more additional script required to run on managed system (pre flight script)
+  * Salt is creating additional SSH connection to run the pre flight script
-  * Requires an access to the bootstrap repository (salt-thin is deployed with ssh, no http(s) connection needed for salt-ssh)
+  * Pre flight script requires an access to the bootstrap repository (salt-thin is deployed with ssh, no http(s) connection needed for salt-ssh)
-  * Few changes required in salt codebase
+  * We need to modify salt codebase to handle Salt Bundle the proper way

 # Alternatives
 [alternatives]: #alternatives

 - Prepare Salt Bundle for each OS and architecture on the Server, but it just make pre flight script bit smaller, the overall complexity is higher due to the bunch of additional changes on server side.
-- With not doing this the systems having Python 2 or not having Python at all can't be managed with Salt-SSH and bootstrapped with web UI
+- With not doing this the systems having not having sufficient Python version can't be managed with Salt-SSH and bootstrapped with web UI

 # Unresolved questions
 [unresolved]: #unresolved-questions